 Cause Action The KSDS control record contains the name of the matching or paired ESDS data set.
 Review both the short text and long text Connect:Direct messages.
-Do one of the following: When the KSDS and ESDS data set names are built by Connect:Direct at initialization time based on STAT.DSN.BASE, the ESDS Run batch utility DMSTBKEY to rebuild the KSDS data set control record. data set name that the system built did not match the ESDS data set name in the KSDS control record.
+Do one of the following: When the KSDS and ESDS data set names are built by Connect:Direct at initialization time based on STAT.DSN.BASE, the ESDS data set name that the system built did not match the ESDS data set name in the KSDS control record.
+Run batch utility DMSTBKEY to rebuild the KSDS data set control record.
 Delete and redefine both KSDS and ESDS data sets.
 Specify STAT.INIT=COLD (Connect:Direct opens all file pairs with RESET.).